Extraction, characterization and evaluation of Eruca sativa against streptozotocin-induced diabetic nephropathy in rat

 (0.02)b*

-Each group (n = 6) represents mean ± SEM (within parenthesis); EP means petroleum ether extract; EHA means hydroalcohol extract; Data was analyzed by using one-way ANOVA followed by Tukey’s multiple test; ‘a’ vs control, ‘b’ vs Diabetic control, ‘c’ vs E. sativa extract 100 mg/kg, ‘d’ vs E. sativa extract 200 mg/kg. ∗p<0.001, #p<0.01, †p<0.05
+Each group (n = 6) represents mean ± SEM (within parenthesis); EP means petroleum ether extract; EHA means hydroalcohol extract; Data was analyzed by using one-way ANOVA followed by Tukey's multiple test; "a" vs control, "b" vs Diabetic control, "c" vs E. sativa extract 100 mg/kg, "d" vs E. sativa extract 200 mg/kg. *p<0.001, #p<0.01, †p<0.05

 Histopathology

-Kidney of normal control animals showed normal renal parenchyma with renal glomeruli as a glomerulus and Bowman’s capsule and surrounded by proximal and distal tubules.
+Kidney of normal control animals showed normal renal parenchyma with renal glomeruli as a glomerulus and Bowman's capsule and surrounded by proximal and distal tubules.
 Kidney of diabetic nephropathy rats showed mesangial expansion and thickening of glomerular capillaries.
 Glomeruli infiltrated by inflammation cells along with infiltration seen in cortex and medulla area.
 Atrophy of glomeruli was seen in STZ-induced diabetic rats.
 In glimepiride treatment group, the necrotic condition was reduced in convoluted tubules with reduced infiltration of inflammatory cells in cortex and medulla.
 E. sativa extracts treated group also showed protection viz., reduction in mesangial expansion, membrane thickness and atrophy (Figure 4).
 Oxidative stress coupled with chronic hyperglycemia may have an important role in the pathogenesis of glomerular and tubular functional and structural abnormalities, even before the onset of microalbuminuria.
-These changes include extracellular deposition of the matrix in the mesangium, promotion of a hypoxic environment by early microvascular damage, induction of cellular oxidant injury and apoptosis and, finally, promotion of tubulointerstitial fibrosis by activation of TGF-β, which stimulates several pathways of fibrosis.
+These changes include extracellular deposition of the matrix in the mesangium, promotion of a hypoxic environment by early microvascular damage, induction of cellular oxidant injury and apoptosis and, finally, promotion of tubulointerstitial fibrosis by activation of TGF-beta, which stimulates several pathways of fibrosis.

-Figure 4: Histopathological changes in kidney and pancreas of normal and treated rats (hematoxylin and eosin 10×); “a” shows the structure of glomerulus.
+Figure 4: Histopathological changes in kidney and pancreas of normal and treated rats (hematoxylin and eosin 10x); "a" shows the structure of glomerulus.
 (A, J) normal, (B, K) diabetic nephropathy control, (C, L) standard, (D, M) EP 100 mg/kg treated, (E, N) EP 200 mg/kg, (F, O) EP 400 mg/kg treated, (G, P), EHA 100 mg/kg treated, (H, Q) EHA 200 mg/kg treated and (I, R) EHA 400 mg/kg treated

 Pancreatic cells of the normal control group showed normal architecture with normal acini and islets cells with no signs of edema and inflammation.
 In diabetic nephropathy rats, inflammation, disorganization of the islets and steatosis were observed.
 Cell infiltration was seen in the acinar cells along with necrosis and shrinkage of islet cells.
 Treatment with E. sativa extracts and glimepiride, showed a protective effect on islets of Langerhans and acinar cells as compared to diabetic rats and further reduction in edema, inflammation and shrinkage of islets (Figure 4).